hend-a-ghafour/Analyzing_Marketing_Campaigns/README.md

 - Users aged 19–24 represent the largest single segment (16.56%).
 More broadly, nearly half of all users are under 30.
   ***indicating that younger audiences are a primary group of interest for marketing efforts.***

+- More than half of the subscriptions came from Instagram and Facebook, highlighting social media as the most effective subscribing channels.
+House Ads, Email, and Push play smaller roles.
+  ***This imbalance raises questions about whether ad distribution is aligned with channel effectiveness and audience targeting.***